 In Definition 5.11, div of a tree is the difference between attaching its head on the appropriate strand (here, strand j) below all of its tails and above.
-As shown in the figure on the right, moving the head across each of the tails on strand j requires an \overrightarrow{STU} relation, which "costs" a wheel (of trees, which is equivalent to a sum of honest wheels), namely, the head gets connected to the tail in question.
-So div of the tree represented by a_j is given by
+As shown in the figure on the right, moving the head across each of the tails on strand j requires an \overrightarrow{STU} relation, which "costs" a wheel (of trees, which is equiv-

-$\sum{\alpha:x{i{\alpha}}=j}$ "connect the head to the α leaf".
+$\sum{\alpha:x{i\alpha}=j}$ "connect the head to the α leaf".

-This obviously gets mapped to the formula above via the correspondence between wheels and cyclic words. \Box
+This obviously gets mapped to the formula above via the correspondence between wheels I used a different and cyclic words.
+I Think